google/koladata/docs/creating_operators.md

 *   The allowed input QTypes are limited by a combination of what is allowed by the composed operators and the manually provided `qtype_constraints`.
-The optional `qtype_constraints` parameter allows the types to be restricted further than what the constraints inherited from the implementation.
+The optional `qtype_constraints` parameter allows the types to be restricted further than the constraints inferred from the implementation.
 The additional constraints can help make error messages more relevant.
-*   The function body works entirely in tracing mode, requiring `kd.lazy.coalesce` to be used instead of `kd.coalesce`.
+*   The function body must work entirely in tracing mode.
+The `kd.coalesce` there refers to `kd.lazy.coalesce`.
 *   A lambda operator is servable in C++ as long as all operators used in its body are servable.
-*   All operators used in the body must be imported before constructing the lambda opeator.
+*   All operators used in the body must be imported before constructing the lambda operator.

 ### Py-function Operators

-Py-function operators wrap python logic as part of an operator.
+Py-function operators wrap Python logic as part of an operator.
 This allows for quick experimentation and for functionality that cannot be expressed in C++ or through a combination of other operators to be expressed as an operator.
 These operators cannot be evaluated through C++.